HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 {::options parse_block_html="true" /}

 Note: The ResearchStudy resource will be leveraged for Stability-	related profiles in the near futurePQ/CMC FHIR Resource Grid
-#### IG Profiles.
+#### PQ/CMC FHIR Resource Grid

-The grid below shows which FHIR Resources are being leveraged in the various PQ/CMC FHIR .
+The grid below shows which FHIR Resources are being leveraged in the various PQ/CMC FHIR Profiles.
+Note: The ResearchStudy resource will be leveraged for Stability-related profiles in the near future.

 {::options parse_block_html="false" /}
 <figure>